-The United States Air Force Academy and its Preparatory School offer dynamic opportunities for our sharpest enlisted troops to enter the commissioned ranks.
+The United States Air Force Academy and its Preparatory School offer dynamic opportunities for our sharpest enlisted Airmen to enter the commissioned ranks.
 Airmen possess both military knowledge and proven reliability, and as such, are the archetypal cadet and commissioned officer we are looking for at the Academy.

 Prior-enlisted cadets attending the Academy and its Preparatory School are indisputably amongst the best the Air Force has to offer.
-We ask Commanders and Chiefs to find and nominate superior performing airmen, and encourage airmen to investigate for themselves.
+We ask Commanders and Chiefs to find and recommend superior performing airmen, and encourage airmen to investigate for themselves.
 Specifically, we seek top performing airmen with the highest moral character, strong academic ability, leadership ability and physical fitness.

 The Leaders Encouraging Airman Development (LEAD) Program is an ongoing effort to give our best and brightest airmen the opportunity to excel by offering them appointments to the United States Air Force Academy.
 There are appointments available for the Academy and the Academy Prep School for regular and reserve airmen.

-The program, initiated by Gen Fogleman in 1995, delegates authority to Unit and Wing Commanders to nominate highly qualified airmen to attend the Academy or Prep School.
+The program, initiated by Gen Fogleman in 1995, delegates authority to Unit Commanders to recommend highly qualified airmen to attend the Academy or Prep School.
 Commanders have the opportunity to identify outstanding and deserving airmen with officer potential for this commissioning program.

 Admissions Liaison Officer Support

 We have Admissions counselors at our headquarters as well as Admissions Liaison Officers (ALOs) in every local area who will help Airmen navigate the application process.
 For more information, see Find Your ALO.

 Our LEAD point of contact at the Academy can be reached at 719-333-8811 (DSN 333), and is available to answer any questions you may have.